spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 ### Review

 When analysing M/EEG data, it is a good idea to review the intermediate results at least after steps that change the data.
 This can help identify any potential issues or artifacts before moving on to the following steps.
 Go to the main SPM window  (the one with many buttons) and select "Display" (one the left, third from the bottom), then select "M/EEG".
 In the dialog that opens select the `fdspmeeg_run_01_sss.mat` file.
 This will open the M/EEG Review window.
 The first thing you will see is the "Info" tab, which contains some information about the data, including the number of trials, channels, and sampling frequency.
 You can also see the "History" section, which lists all the preprocessing steps that have been applied to this file so far.
 Click on the `EEG` tab and you will see the EEG data plotted as a time series for each channel.
 You can scroll through the time by using the arrow keys and scroll bar at the bottom of the window.
 In the toolbar at the top of the window you can find buttons for changing the scale of the time and the amplitude axes.
 When scrolling through the data you might see vertical lines.
 These indicate the stimulus onset times.
 If any channels were marked as bad in the previous step, they will be shown as dashed lines.
-Try also clicking on the `MEG` and `MEGPLANAR` tabs to see the MEG data.
+Try also clicking on the `MEG` tab to see the MEG data.
 Can you see anything obviously different between the waveforms of the three sensor types?

 ![SPM M/EEG Review Window](reviewing.png)